AckerlyXu/heima/articles/sql-database/sql-database-security-overview.md

 ## Compliance
 In addition to the above features and functionality that can help your application meet various security requirements, Azure SQL Database also participates in regular audits and has been certified against a number of compliance standards.
 For more information, see the [Azure Trust Center](https://www.trustcenter.cn/), where you can find the most current list of [SQL Database compliance certifications](https://www.trustcenter.cn/zh-cn/compliance/default.html).

+## Security management

+SQL Database helps you manage your data security by providing database scans and a centralized security dashboard using [SQL Vulnerability Assessment](sql-vulnerability-assessment.md).

+**Vulnerability Assessment**: [SQL Vulnerability Assessment](sql-vulnerability-assessment.md) (currently in preview) is an easy to configure tool built into Azure SQL Database that can help you discover, track, and remediate potential database vulnerabilities.
+The assessment executes a vulnerability scan on your database, and generates a report that gives you visibility into your security state, including actionable steps to resolve security issues and enhance your database security.
+The assessment report can be customized for your environment, by setting an acceptable baseline for permission configurations, feature configurations, and database settings.
+This can help you to:

+- Meet compliance requirements that require database scan reports.

+- Meet data privacy standards.

+- Monitor a dynamic database environment where changes are difficult to track.

+For more information, see [SQL Vulnerability Assessment](sql-vulnerability-assessment.md).

 ## Next steps